GStreamer/gstreamer/markdown/application-development/index.md

 so you can develop applications based on it.
 The first chapters will focus on development of a simple audio player, with much effort going into helping you understand GStreamer concepts.
-Later chapters will go into more advanced topics related to media playback, but also at other forms of media processing (capture, editing, etc.).
+Later chapters will go into more advanced topics related to media playback and other forms of media processing (capture, editing, etc.).

 ## Introduction